George McCaskey

-George Halas McCaskey is the current chairman of the National Football League's Chicago Bears.
+George Halas McCaskey (born March 29, 1956) is an American football executive who is the chairman and controlling owner of the Chicago Bears of the National Football League (NFL).
 He replaced his brother Michael McCaskey as chairman in 2011.

-Biography
+He is the son of Virginia Halas McCaskey and grandson of team founder George Halas.

+Early life

 McCaskey, the eighth-oldest child of Bears owner Virginia Halas McCaskey and Ed McCaskey (who himself was a former Bears chairman), was originally an assistant state attorney in Lee and DeKalb counties.
 McCaskey also worked in television after graduating with a bachelor's degree (1978) from Arizona State University and a Juris Doctor degree (1981) from Arizona State University College of Law, and was a reporter for an NBC affiliate in Peoria.

+Chicago Bears career

-He was the team's senior director of ticket operations since the Bears 1991 season, and was a member of the team's board of directors since 2004.
+McCaskey was the Bears' senior director of ticket operations from 1991, through 2004, and a member of the team's board of directors since 2004.

 In 2011, during the NFL lockout, McCaskey's brother Michael retired as chairman of the club after 12 years.
 Before he assumed his position, he met with Chicago Blackhawks owner Rocky Wirtz, as well as White Sox and Bulls owner Jerry Reinsdorf.
 Jerry Jones of the Dallas Cowboys was the first NFL owner with whom he met.
-McCaskey reflected on meeting Jones, commenting, "He was very gracious, very accommodating.
-He’s a fascinating guy.
-I really enjoyed visiting with him, getting to know him.
-We sat in a suite at Cowboys Stadium and looked out over the field.
-We then went downstairs and bumped into a tour group.
-As soon as they saw who he was, they were going crazy.
-They were taking pictures and he was chatting them up."